Goldcrest

 Diet and Nutrition

-Goldcrests are mainly insectivores, they eat small insects and spiders that they find in trees.
+Goldcrests are carnivores, mainly insectivores.
+They eat small insects and spiders that they find in trees.
 During winter, they eat seeds and insects from the ground.
 The young grow quickly, having a rich diet that includes small spiders and insect larvae.

 Mating Habits